ttscoff/bunch/bunch-files/commands/display.md

 ## __Other File Types__

 If the file is any kind other than HTML, it will be viewed using a Quick Look preview.
-This panel will appear above all open windows, but will not float so it can be hidden by other windows as new apps launch.
+The preview will be contained in a window that can be sized and positioned like the other display windows.

-Quick Look previews can not be sized or positioned.
+This works for any file that has a Quick Look plugin (pressing ⌘Y on it in Finder shows you a preview).
+It can be used to display images, Pages files for reference, audio files, or just about anything you can throw at it.

 > This command was primarily created so I could show some welcome documentation, but it grew from there.
 Now you can use it to display a local log file, the image output of a shell script, or load up a website that you want to have floating while you work (or play).
 The latter is the most likely use for the average user.
 Bunch will store logins between launches, so once you've logged into a service like Facebook for messaging or Clockodo for time tracking, you can pop up a window when you open a Bunch to have the tools you need at hand, in a floating window, without opening them in your browser.
 {:.tip}